-Dabiri says that wind turbines on a vertical axis have a messy wake, that's why they are usually strung out in a row on a hillside for example, rather than clumped together en masse.
+Dabiri says that wind turbines that rotate on a horizontal axis have a messy wake, that's why they are usually strung out in a row on a hillside for example, rather than clumped together en masse.

-In fact, the most efficient way to generate power on vertical turbines is to make them taller, larger and spaced as far away as possible.
-That also makes them noisier, more dangerous to wildlife and more of an eyesore to neighbors.
+In fact, the most efficient way to generate power on horizontal-axis turbines is to make them taller, larger and spaced as far away as possible.
+That also makes them noisier, more dangerous to wildlife, and more of an eyesore to neighbors.